pytest-dev/pytest-flask/docs/features.rst

 .. py:function:: pytest.mark.options(**kwargs)

-   The mark uses to pass options to your application config.
+   The mark used to pass options to your application config.

    :type kwargs: dict
    :param kwargs:
-     The dictionary uses to extend application config.
+     The dictionary used to extend application config.

    Example usage: